["learn"]

 Bloody Maria Cocktail

-The Bloody Maria recipe is a twist on a classic Bloody Mary.
-If you prefer tequila to vodka, then this cocktail has your name on it.
-It has the salty-savory taste thing going on with all the tang of tomato juice and spices.
-Pour it with Mexican clam or clamato juice if you want to be super traditional.
-To make one, shake up 2 ounces of good tequila with 4 ounces of tomato (or clam) juice.
-Add a good squeeze of fresh lemon juice, 1/2 tablespoon of horseradish, 4 dashes of Worcestershire sauce and 4 or 5 dashes of hot sauce.
-Sprinkle with celery salt and black pepper, and garnish like there’s no tomorrow!
-Lemon and lime wedges, sticks of celery and a few jalapeño slices.
+The Bloody Maria recipe is a twist on a classic Bloody Mary, and if you prefer tequila to vodka, then this cocktail has your name on it.
+To make one, shake up 2 oz of good tequila with 4 oz tomato juice.
+Add a good squeeze of fresh lemon juice, 1/2 tablespoon of horseradish, 4 dashes of Worcestershire sauce and hot sauce to taste.
+Add a pinch of celery salt and black pepper, and garnish like there’s no tomorrow!

 2. Spicy Margarita

-A bit of trivia for you: did you know the Margarita is the most-ordered cocktail in America?
-Put a (gentle) spicy spin on your classic Marg and try our Spicy Margarita.
+Put a (gentle) spicy spin on your classic Margarita and try our Spicy Margarita.
 Grab that jar of jalapeños from your fridge and get mixing.
 If you’re hosting a Mexican-themed party and have invited a crowd, then it’s a perfect recipe to bulk up and pour into a pitcher.

 3. Habanero Blood Orange Margarita

-The Habanero Blood Orange Margarita is a refreshing twist on the classic with a complex sweet-citrus boost of blood orange juice and Grand Marnier.
-Mix in the bitterness of Campari, the fire of a habanero and kick of tequila, and you’ll have one of the best Margaritas for the books.
+The Habanero Blood Orange Margarita is a refreshing twist on the classic with a complex sweet-citrus boost of blood orange juice and orange liqueur.
+Mix in the bitterness of Campari, the fire of a habanero and the kick of tequila, and you’ll have one of the best Margaritas for the books.

 4. Pineapple Chili Margarita

-There are endless variations of the classic Margarita to try, so we’re lining the Pineapple Chili Margarita up next!
-In foodie land, pineapple and chili are a match made in heaven, so let’s make cocktail bliss.
-Mix up our Habanero Blood Orange Margarita recipe above with a few tweaks.
+In foodie land, pineapple and chili are the perfect pairing, and in mixology, it’s absolute bliss.
+Mix up our Habanero Blood Orange Margarita recipe above, but give it a few tweaks.
 Add a sweet-and-spicy tajín rim to your glass and swap the blood orange juice for fresh pineapple juice.
-For extra kicks, add a splash of hot sauce!
-How hot can you go?
+If you like it extra spicy, add a few drops of hot sauce.

 More Marg recipes: What is the Best Margarita Recipe?
 10 Ways to Make a Margarita